Diversity Innovation Grants FAQ

 How does my idea become eligible for DIG funding?

 You must submit your idea for consideration on The Idea Lab website.
-The DIG challenge moderator will review the idea before it is posted to make sure it meets the eligibility requirements.
+The DIG challenge moderator will review the idea before it is posted to ensure it meets the eligibility requirements.
 Once the challenge moderator does so, the idea will be posted on the challenge site and eligible for funding.
 The DIG challenge moderator reserves the right to remove or deny funding to an idea that is deemed inappropriate for the challenge.
-For more information, please see the Rules that govern the Diversity Innovation Grant Challenge.
+For more information, please see the Campaign Brief that governs the Diversity Innovation Grant Challenge.

 Where can I find the eligibility requirements for Diversity Innovation Grants?

-Visit The Idea Lab Rules page for more details.
+Visit The Idea Lab About page for more details.

 What happens if the Challenge moderator concludes that my idea does not meet eligibility requirements?